daveb1034/NVGTools/README.md

 The NATO Vector Graphics format was developed as a means for NATO systems to share and use overlays.
 The format is based on SVG.

+## Update ##

+Apologies for the lack of progress on these tools.
+I have been diverted to other projects at work and also have a dissertation to finish.
+I am planning on getting back onto this late July so will provide updates then.

 ## nvgReader.py ##

 Provides a means to read a nvg file and output feature classes to a file geodatabase.